-Felt is the name of a special textile fabric made of random fibrous material that is classified according to type of manufacture.
+Felt is the name of a special textile fabric made of a random fibrous material that is classified according to a type of manufacture.

 ECO-FASHION-DENIM AND DIAGRAMS DICTIONARIES OVERVIEW